SylvSylv/dojo-20190805-Farkle-typescript/README.md

 Will continue this kata in the future, using TDD and typescript.

-- A diff
-- Another diff

 ### TODO
+- using git in VS-CODE to commit the changes to github.
 - adding a package-json file with all the testing tools

-This change was made via the github editor.